 To summarize the experiment.
 You can install most of the SQL Server related services on your standard Visual Studio subscription.

 However, you must use an alternative to work with managed instances at the moment.
 Which will hopefully soon be available on standard Visual Studio subscriptions by default.

 On a side note, the latest CTP for SQL Server 2019 (2.5) was announced during the checking of this post.

-When I first published this post the latest CTP was not appear to be available for any virtual machines in Azure.
+When I first published this post about deploying SQL Server services in Azure using Visual Studio subscription the latest CTP was not appear to be available for any virtual machines in Azure.
 However, since then SQL Server 2019 CTP 2.5 is now available for both Windows Server and Ubuntu 1604.